 3 PERFORMANCE TESTING

-3.1 Type E Industrial Electric Trucks (Please see IS 8790-2).
+3.1 Type E Industrial Electric Trucks (see IS 8790-2)

 3.1.1 Abnormal-Operation Test

 3.1.1.1 As a test of the ability of the truck to withstand abuse, the truck shall be loaded to 110 percent of its maximum rated load capacity.
 The centre of the load for a forklift truck may be so located as to yield rated load movement about the load axle.
 The truck shall be quickly and rapidly operated through 25 reversals of direction of travel, reversals of full height lifting, and other operations that may be performed by the truck, such as flashing of lamps, blowing of horn, and other normal operating sequences.
 There shall be no indication of damage to any part of the vehicles as a result of this test.